 Sphinx Moths are reported to nectar on Evening Primrose at night, although so far I haven’t seen that.

-I usually photograph the moths right on the sheet.
+When I’m using lights, I photograph the moths right on the sheet.
 The moths can be startled by fast movement, or suddenly turning on the camera lights, but usually they seem to be “caught” by the UV lights.
 They tend to stay still on the sheet, or fly around for a moment and then come back.

-I have a camera that takes good macro pictures.
-I use two fill lights, one on each side of the lens – that allow me to take clear photos without harsh shadows.
-(The flash doesn’t work for this – it isn’t aimed right for close macro photos.)
+Before I got the Olympus, I used a Lumix – the most recent model was an FZ1000.
+I used two fill lights, one on each side of the lens – that allowed me to take clear photos without harsh shadows.
+(The camera flash doesn’t work for this – it isn’t aimed right for close macro photos.)

 It’s very helpful to be able to take good photos of the moths.
 I can’t always identify the moths right away – I need to be able to research them.
 So it helps to be able to look at a photo, later, to see the details of shape and color and pattern.
 It’s actually easier to see the details in a photo, than to see them with my eyes.
 Also, if I need to ask for help with an ID, or post a record to Bugguide, I need to have a photo.
 And I like keeping a record of the moths I find.